 Until now, Guatemala has been a well-kept secret for destination weddings, says Antigua-based specialist Julio Aceituno, who is seeing demand for nuptials of all sizes rise.
-Two favorite locales in the Central American country are the charming UNESCO World Heritage colonial city of Antigua—where restored 16th century monastery Hotel Museo Casa Santo Domingo has a fairy-tale look with ruins and candlelight—and picture-perfect Lake Atitlan, likened to Lake Como.
+Two favorite locales in the Central American country are the charming UNESCO World Heritage city of Antigua—where restored 16th-century monastery Hotel Museo Casa Santo Domingo has a fairy-tale look with ruins and candlelight—and picture-perfect Lake Atitlan.
 Authentic, colorful villages around the lake and views of a trio of volcanos make the photography opportunities epic, especially at Relais & Chateaux boutique hotel Casa Palopó, which can accommodate hundreds.
 “Guatemala is the place where magic was born,” says Aceituno.
 “All the venues are very unique and special, perfect places to celebrate love, and the weather is like a friend we get along with, a perfect 75 degrees all year long.
 Our culture is one of taking care of our visitors—we love our guests and we show it.”

 Franschhoek, South Africa